minetest-mirrors/pie/README.md

 Pie mod [pie]

-Piemod for minetest adds six cakes to the game which can be crafted using items from farming redo, mobs redo and Ethereal foods and then placed as a block or punched to eat a slice (or three).
+Pie mod for minetest adds six cakes to the game which can be crafted using items from farming redo, mobs redo and Ethereal foods and then placed as a block or punched to eat a slice (or three).